splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 #.
 Make sure that ``otel.exporter.otlp.endpoint`` points to the correct OpenTelemetry Collector instance host: ``http://<host>:4318``.
 #.
 Check that your OTel Collector instance is configured and running.
 See :ref:`otel-splunk-collector-tshoot`.
 #.
 Check that the OTLP receiver is activated in the OTel Collector and plugged into the traces pipeline.
 #.
-In the OTel Collector configuration, make sure that the OTLP receiver's HTTP endpoint is set to port 4318, as the Java agent exports spans to port 4318 using the ``http/protobuf`` protocol.
+In the OTel Collector configuration file, verify that the associated OTLP receiver protocols match those used by the Java agent.
+Here is an example OTLP receiver configuration in the OTel Collector file:

    .. code-block:: yaml